the-turing-way/the-turing-way/chapters/reproducible_environments.md

 print(a/b)
 ```

 One divided by five is `0.2`, and that is what is printed if this script is run using python 3.
-However in python 2 because both a and b are integers an integer is returned, so the result printed is `0`.
+However if a slightly older version of python, python 2, is used the result printed is `0` because both a and b are integers so in python 2 an integer is returned.
 Therefore this simple, simple script returns *different* answers depending on the computational environment it is run in.
-This is a mistake that would be very easy to make, and demonstrates how two researchers running the exact same script could find differing results.
+This is a mistake that would be very easy to make, and demonstrates how a perfectly valid piece of code can output different results depending on the machine it is run on.

-If such bugs can impact a simple script like this you can only imagine how many could appear in a complex analysis procedure which may involve thousands of lines of code and dozens of dependent packages/pieces of software to generate a scientific result.
+If such bugs can impact a simple script like this you can only imagine how many could appear in a complex analysis procedure which may involve thousands of lines of code and dozens of dependent packages/pieces of software.
 Therefore even if a researcher shares their code and any associated data a colleague could not confidently reproduce their work unless they also knew the computational environment to run the analysis in.

+This chapter will describe how to capture, preserve and share computational environments along with code to ensure research is reproducible.

+## Prerequisites / recommended skill level

+You should have some experience of working on the command line, but there a no other prerequisites.
+Recommended skill level: intermediate-advanced.

 ## Setting up docker, taking notes.